SDU-eScience/SDUCloudDoc/docs/source/pgpool_II.rst

 Running mode settings

-To enable streaming replication mode in Pgpool-II, firstly turn on the ``master_slave_mode``.
+To enable streaming replication mode in Pgpool-II, firstly turn on the master_slave_mode.
 By doing this, Pgpool-II can couple with PostgreSQL server  which is responsible for doing the actual data replication.

 .. code-block:: text-only